|Values are valid only on day of printing.|

-During recovery from acute hepatitis B, the hepatitis Be antigen level declines and becomes undetectable and hepatitis Be antibody (anti-HBe) appears in the serum.
+During recovery from acute hepatitis B, the hepatitis B envelope (Be) antigen level declines and becomes undetectable and hepatitis Be antibody (anti-HBe) appears in the serum.
 Anti-HBe usually remains detectable for several years after recovery from acute infection.

 In hepatitis B virus (HBV) carriers and in patients with chronic hepatitis B, positive anti-HBe results usually indicate inactivity of the virus and low infectivity of the patients.
 Positive anti-HBe results in the presence of detectable HBV DNA in serum indicate active viral replication.

-See HBV Infection-Diagnostic Approach and Management Algorithm and Viral Hepatitis Serologic Profile in Special Instructions.
+See HBV Infection-Diagnostic Approach and Management Algorithm and Viral Hepatitis Serologic Profiles in Special Instructions.
 Also see The Laboratory Approach to the Diagnosis and Monitoring of Hepatitis B Infection in Publications.

 See Viral Hepatitis Serologic Profiles in Special Instructions.